What is ChangeTheWorld?

 Yes.
 Volunteer hours gained during the ChangeTheWorld campaign count toward community service hours needed for graduation.
 Please speak with your school, local participating volunteer centre or the Ontario Volunteer Centre Network so that they can help you record these hours for school.

 How much time do I have to volunteer?

-For the 2013 ChangeTheWorld challenge, we're asking Ontario youth to volunteer three hours during the three week campaign which starts during National Volunteer Week, April 21-17, and continues to May 20.
+For the 2015 ChangeTheWorld challenge, we’re asking Ontario youth to volunteer three hours during the six-week campaign, which starts during National Volunteer Week, April 12 – April 18, and continues to May 24.

 Can I create my own volunteer project?

 Yes.
 If you are interested in creating your own volunteer project during the campaign, just connect with your nearest participating volunteer centre to ensure it counts toward the youth challenge.
 If you do not have a volunteer centre in your area, please contact the Ontario Volunteer Centre Network to qualify your hours.